woshilapin/kirin/CONTRIBUTING.md

 ```
 honcho run ./manage.py db migrate
 ```
-This will generate a new migration file, that you can amend to your will.
+This will generate a new migration file, that you can amend at your will.

 :warning: To ensure safe db migrations for both upgrade (deploy) and downgrade (rollback), please make sure that:
 Kirin version `n` is able to read/write in db version `n+1` FILLED by Kirin `n+1` (it's the case on rollback)